pawankallem/Youtube_Clone/README.md

 # Youtube_Clone
 YouTube's mission is to give everyone a voice and show them the world.
 Learn about our brand, community, careers and more.

-This project build with Html5, Css3, Javascript.
+This project build with Register, Login and Streaming features.

 ## Screenshot